 Rich and mellow, cool on entry then warming across the palate, stimulating the taste buds with a round mouthfeel and citrus freshness.
 The balance and complexity are distinctive.
 With sweet and earthy notes combining with delicate floral and herbal notes.
 Each sip reveals deeper layers and more complex combinations of delicate flavours

 Relaxed and balanced.
 Water mint, hawthorn, wood sage, sweet cicely, cinnamon, citrus, soft juniper – a harmonious combination held together with a gentle, satin soft texture.
 The viscosity from an achingly slow distillation brings out the delicate essence of Islay, expressing a different balance of flavour, a different combination of botanicals, upon every taste

 Goes great with:

 Not the gin you were looking for?
 Discover more from The Botanist

 In 1994, the remote Bruichladdich Islay-based distillery closed for what could have been the last time but fortune favours the brave and in 2000 a consortium led by Mark Renyier and Simon Coughlin purchased the derelict buildings and remaining stock.
 Persuading the world-renowned distiller Jim McEwan to join them on their adventure at the time, the distillery reopened its doors in 2001.
 From this rebirth, the progressive Hebridean distillers have continued to push the envelope and in 2010 created the Botanist Gin to add to their crafted range of spirits.
-After a long reign in charge of production, Adam Hannett took over from Jim in 2015.
-In 2020, the Briuchladdich Distillery become B Corp certified, which means they meet the highest standards of social and environmental impact.
+After a long reign in charge of production, Adam Hannett took over from Jim in 2015, using the same recipe, process and pride to make every bottle of The Botanist Gin.

 London Dry Gin